Du Yue

-Du Yue (杜玥, born 15 February 1998) is a Chinese badminton player.
+Du Yue (杜玥, born 15 February 1998) is a Chinese former badminton player.
 She won the silver medal at the 2014 Asian Junior Championships in the girls' doubles event partnered with Li Yinhui.
 She and Li then made it to the gold medal 2015.
 Du also claimed the girls' doubles gold in 2016 partnered with Xu Ya and doubled-up the title winning mixed doubles gold with He Jiting.
 She and He Jiting captured the gold medal at the 2016 World Junior Championships, which in the previous year they won the silver medal.
-She won her first senior international title at the 2017 China International Challenge tournament in the women's doubles event partnered with Xu Ya.
+She won her first senior international title at the 2017 China International tournament in the women's doubles event partnered with Xu Ya.
 Du was the mixed doubles silver medalist at the 2019 Asian Championships, and the women's doubles bronze medalist at the 2019 World Championships.

 Career

 Du competed at the 2020 Summer Olympics in Tokyo, Japan.
 Partnered with Li Yinhui, they finished as the quarter-finalists after being defeated by the eventual gold medalists Greysia Polii and Apriyani Rahayu of Indonesia in three rubber games.

+After Du's retirement from the national team in 2023, she partnered Xia Yuting to participate in the Summer World University Games.
+They reached the final before bowing out to compatriots Li Wenmei and Liu Xuanxuan in three games.